v-rajagt/IntuneDocs/intune/protect/derived-credentials.md

 #### DISA Purebred

-Understand the end-user workflow,and following key requirements:
+Understand the end-user workflow and key requirements:
 <!-- TEMP EDIT - preceeding line to be replaced with the following once user content is ready.
 Review the [user workflow for DISA Purebred](https://docs.microsoft.com/intune-user-help/enroll-ios-device-disa-purebred).
 Key requirements for this workflow include:
 -->